tendai22/dpans94_ja/app.md

 Forth systems are often used in environments where memory space is at a  premium.
 Every word included in the system in executable form consumes memory space.
 The committee  believes that allowing standard words to be provided in source form will increase the probability that  implementors will provide complete ANS Forth implementations even in systems designed for use in  constrained environments.

 ||Impact:||
-In order to use a Standard Program with a given ANS Forth implementation, it  may be necessary to precede the program with an implementation-dependent “preface” to make “source  form” words executable.
+In order to use a Standard Program with a given ANS Forth implementation, it  may be necessary to precede the program with an implementation-dependent "preface" to make "source  form" words executable.
 This is similar to the methods that other computer languages require for selecting  the library routines needed by a particular application.

-In languages like C, the goal of eliminating unnecessary routines from the memory image of an application  is usually accomplished by providing libraries of routines, using a “linker” program to incorporate only the  necessary routines into an executable application.
+In languages like C, the goal of eliminating unnecessary routines from the memory image of an application  is usually accomplished by providing libraries of routines, using a "linker" program to incorporate only the  necessary routines into an executable application.
 The method of invoking and controlling the linker is  outside the scope of the language definition.

 ||Transition/Conversion:||
 Before compiling a program, the programmer may need to perform some action  to make the words required by that program available for execution.